hizneway/atat/README.md

 ### Users

-There are currently six mock users for development:
+When the ALLOW_LOCAL_ACCESS setting is enabled, there are six mock users for development:

 - Sam (a CCPO)
 - Amanda